Zhao Ermi

 Zhao Ermi (赵尔宓; 1930 – 24 December 2016) was a Chinese herpetologist, born in Chengdu.
-His ancestors were Manchu Bannerman of Irgen Gioro clan who were stationed in Chengdu during Qing Dynasty.
+His ancestors were Manchu Bannermen of Irgen Gioro clan who were stationed in Chengdu during the Qing dynasty.
+He studied biology at West China Union University, under the tutelage of Liu Chengzhao.
 He was elected a member of the Chinese Academy of Sciences in 2001.
 He died at West China Medical Center of Sichuan University on 24 December 2016.

 Taxa named after him

 Zhao is commemorated in the scientific names of four taxa of reptiles.